TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 16/Genesis 16.9.md

 ---

-And the angel of Jehovah said unto her, Return to thy mistress, and submit thyself under her hands.
+The angel of Yahweh said to her, "Return to your mistress, and submit yourself under her hands."